-- Status of property acquisitions and easements - TJPA has divided the acquisitions into multiple tranches that will be progressively advanced to levelize the workload and funding requirements.
+- Status of property acquisitions and easements - o TJPA has divided the acquisitions into multiple tranches that will be progressively advanced to levelize the workload and funding requirements.
 The first tranche includes five total acquisitions, funded through Regional Measure 3 MTC allocation, for FY2024-2025.
 The five associated Phase 1 Environmental Site Assessments (ESA) have been completed with no significant findings.
 Appraisals were scheduled to start in November 2024, but this has again been delayed to Q3-2025.
 TJPA advised that the FTA should expect, by late 2025, five appraisals and independent reviews for FTA review and approval.
-This represents a delay of 9 months to the five properties in Tranche 1; see discussion and revised schedule below. - TJPA advised that the right of way program is currently fully funded through Regional Measure 3 allocations totaling \$100.7 million to date.
-MTC signed the funding agreement for ROW Acquisition and related services on January 31, 2025. - The subsequent Regional Measure 3 MTC allocations will be used for partial acquisitions and two additional full acquisitions. - Acquisition of the remaining total acquisitions, 14 subsurface easements, the temporary construction easements and the seven rock-dowel easements will be advanced in tranches at the appropriate time given consideration to project risk, including construction sequencing.
-Partial acquisitions will be advanced as the project design progresses. - Approximately 28 potential displacees have been identified. - TJPA reported that the street vacation process between TJPA and the City of San Francisco is advancing to provide the necessary easement rights required for the project.
-The process includes: completing the resolved boundary survey during 2025; identifying the Burton Act land parcels, mostly along Townsend St., for land exchange to lift development restrictions; develop detailed schedule to complete the street vacation process by mid-2026. - In January 2025, TJPA advised that the project has re-worked the Right-of-Way acquisition schedule and provided the timeline summary shown below.
+This represents a delay of 9 months to the five properties in Tranche 1; see discussion and revised schedule below. - o TJPA advised that the right of way program is currently fully funded through Regional Measure 3 allocations totaling \$100.7 million to date.
+MTC signed the funding agreement for ROW Acquisition and related services on January 31, 2025. - o The subsequent Regional Measure 3 MTC allocations will be used for partial acquisitions and two additional full acquisitions.

+- Acquisition of the remaining total acquisitions, 14 subsurface easements, the temporary construction easements and the seven rock-dowel easements will be advanced in tranches at the appropriate time given consideration to project risk, including construction sequencing.
+Partial acquisitions will be advanced as the project design progresses. - o Approximately 28 potential displacees have been identified. - o TJPA reported that the street vacation process between TJPA and the City of San Francisco is advancing to provide the necessary easement rights required for the project.
+The process includes: completing the resolved boundary survey during 2025; identifying the Burton Act land parcels, mostly along Townsend St., for land exchange to lift development restrictions; develop detailed schedule to complete the street vacation process by mid-2026.
+As of March 2025, the Burton Act land parcels have been identified and discussions with the Port of San Francisco have continued. - o In January 2025, TJPA advised that the project has re-worked the Right-of-Way acquisition schedule and provided the timeline summary shown below.
 The new acquisition schedule has been incorporated into the January 2025 schedule update with data date of December 31, 2024.

 Right-of-Way Activity Start Date Finish Date

-Street Vacation of Alignment Mar.
+1. Street Vacation of Alignment Mar.
 2022 Jul.
 2026

-Caltrans Parcel Acquisition Jan.
+2. Caltrans Parcel Acquisition Jan.
 2025 Jun.
 2025

-Prologis Negotiations Mar.
+3. Prologis Negotiations Mar.
 2025 May 2026

-Tranche 1 Appraisals Aug.
+4. Tranche 1 Appraisals Aug.
 2025 Oct.
 2025

-Tranche 1 Possession Mar.
+5. Tranche 1 Possession Mar.
 2026 Sep.
 2026

-Tranche 2 Appraisals Nov.
+6. Tranche 2 Appraisals Nov.
 2025 Feb.
 2026

-Tranche 2 Possession Jul.
+7. Tranche 2 Possession Jul.
 2026 Jan.
 2027

-Tranches 3 & 4 Appraisals Jan.
+8. Tranches 3 & 4 Appraisals Jan.
 2027 Mar.
 2027

-Tranches 3 & 4 Possession Sep.
+9. Tranches 3 & 4 Possession Sep.
 2027 Mar.
 2028